proophsoftware/event-machine/docs/tutorial/part_IV.md

 But don't worry: If projections become a bottleneck you can simply switch to plain *prooph/event-store* projections and run them in parallel.
 The recommendation is to switch to that approach only if it is really needed.
-Deploying and coordinating multiple projection processes need a good (project specific) strategy and tools.
+Deploying and coordinating multiple projection processes requires a good (project specific) strategy and tools.

 Ok enough theory.
 Let's get back to the beauty and simplicity of Event Machine.
 You can use a shortcut if aggregate state should be available as a read model.
 You only need one of the available `EventMachine\Persistence\DocumentStore` implementations.
 By default the skeleton uses *proophsoftware/postgres-document-store* but you can also use *proophsoftware/mongo-document-store* or implement your own.
 See Event Machine docs for details.

 We only need to register an aggregate projection in `src/Api/Projection`: